What if I told you that you most likely have tons of messages you didn’t even know existed, stowed away in a little-known folder on Facebook?

 2) Click Settings (the gear icon) in the upper left, then select Message Requests.

-To see the entire archive of filtered messages, click See Filtered Request.
-Then, click Show Older at the bottom of the filtered message list to go back in time.
+To see the entire archive of filtered messages, click See Spam.

 1) In a web browser on your computer, sign in at Facebook.com.

-2) Click the Messages icon on the toolbar at the top.
+2) Click the Messenger icon on the toolbar at the top.

-3) Click Message Requests next to Recents in the popup menu
+3) Click Options (three dots) Message Requests next to New Message in the sidebar.

-4) Now click the See Filtered Requests link to browse a full history of messages from people who aren’t connected to you on Facebook, but who Facebook thinks you might know.
-To load more filtered messages, click the See All link at the bottom.
+4) Now click the See Spam to browse a full history of messages from people who aren’t connected to you on Facebook, but who Facebook thinks you might know.

 Keep in mind that Message Requests are not available on the mobile Facebook app.
 That’s because Facebook has disabled messaging features on its mobile client, nudging users to download Messenger instead.

-Mission: let your friends know about Filtered Requests
+Mission: let your friends know about Message Requests

 “You’ll get messages in your inbox from people who you’re friends with on Facebook,” explains the company.
 “If you get a message from someone who we think you might know, you’ll get a message request.
 Spam messages are filtered out of your requests.”